Paediatric training and capability-based progression

 We have had capability-based progression built into the paediatric curriculum for a long time.
 It even predates Progress in 2018.
 Having the flexibility within the [Progress+] curriculum to recognise that trainees arrive in the paediatric training programme with diverse backgrounds and experiences, and are therefore able to demonstrate capabilities at different rates, is a pragmatic and attractive part of our programme.

 The indicative length of paediatric training under Progress+ is seven years WTE (whole time equivalent).
-This is set by RCPCH and agreed by the General Medical Council (GMC) based on a reasonable time to gain all the experience and curricular capabilities to gain CCT (Certificate of Completion of Training) in Paediatrics (with or without sub-specialty).
+This is set by RCPCH and agreed by the General Medical Council (GMC) based on a reasonable time to gain all the experience and curricular capabilities to gain CCT (Certificate of Completion of Training) in Paediatrics (with sub-specialty or with General Paediatrics; all trainees complete generic paediatric domains).
 It is predicated on an appointable applicant who may have not done any paediatrics in their postgraduate pathway.

-Progression through paediatric training is capability based and not time based.
+Progression through paediatric training is capability-based and not time-based.
 Many trainees will use the full seven years in training.
-But many trainees will demonstrate the capabilities more quickly depending on prior experience or other opportunities, in which case they may wish to progress quicker.
+But some trainees will demonstrate the capabilities more quickly depending on prior experience or other opportunities, in which case they may wish to progress quicker at some stages of training.

 Principles

-- CCT (Certificate of Completion of Training) for LTFT (Less than Full Time) trainees is set pro rata by WTE (time.
+• CCT for LTFT (Less than Full Time) trainees is set pro rata by WTE time.
 This includes trainees at 80% LTFT.
 Trainees should not automatically be progressed to the next ST (Specialty Training) grade annually having only done 80% of a training year.

 Stages of progression

-There are a number of stages or ‘gateways’ in training where specific capabilities/exams or experience are needed.
-Options 1 and 2 should be carefully considered as the trainee will automatically be time limited if they do not make straightforward continuing progress with exam and curricular capabilities.
+This describes the RCPCH Progress+ curriculum, and the options below outline the curricular requirements that should be demonstrated to progress at an accelerated rate according to capabilities.
+These options should be carefully considered as the trainee will automatically be time-limited if they do not make straightforward continuing progress with exam and curricular capabilities.
 Progression should only be considered if both trainee and trainer are happy that forward progress is likely to be straightforward.

-Requirement: completion of all specialty level capabilities, START including addressing/demonstrating any outstanding capabilities identified
+Progression to CCTCompletion of all specialty level capabilities and START, including addressing/demonstrating any outstanding capabilities identified.

 Things to consider:

-- Trainees appointed at ST1 or ST3 who come into training wishing to ‘fast track’ their training should make this known to their TPD and educational supervisor at their initial meetings and should be enabled to demonstrate the capabilities and requirements during their six to 12 months in training so that progression can be assessed at their next ARCP in line with the above guidance.
+• Trainees appointed at ST1 or ST3 who come into training programmes wishing to ‘fast track’ their training should make this known to their TPD and educational supervisor at their initial meetings and, where appropriate and possible, should be enabled to demonstrate the capabilities and requirements for progression by considering their placements and PDP.
+There should be an individualised approach to training and progression; however, in general it will take at least 12 months in programme for trainers to make a reliable assessment of trainee readiness for progression and for the trainee to gather triangulated portfolio evidence.
 ‘Fast tracking’ can only be agreed at ARCP and not during the recruitment process.
+Trainees in this situation can have more than one ARCP in the first year of their training if needed to facilitate the process of assessment.
+This will require early discussions with their supervisor and TPD/HoS.

 Capabilities acquired during OOP